Aliases for HDAC9 Gene

 GeneCards Summary for HDAC9 Gene

 HDAC9 (Histone Deacetylase 9) is a Protein Coding gene.
-Diseases associated with HDAC9 include hiv-1 and peters anomaly.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with HDAC9 include gastrointestinal neuroendocrine tumor and corneal staphyloma.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
 GO annotations related to this gene include transcription factor binding and histone deacetylase binding.
 An important paralog of this gene is HDAC10.

 UniProtKB/Swiss-Prot for HDAC9 Gene